 Hard fungal nails are one of many symptoms of toenail fungus.
 Normal, healthy nails should have no issues being trimmed or groomed.
 These nails are normally associated with a particular look, and anything deviating from it could indicate that something is wrong.
 Nails that are in good health will appear clear.
 The nail reveals the pink or brown skin that lies underneath it.

-A healthy nail will not be excessively thick, brittleness, or be detached from the nail bed at all.
+A healthy nail will not be excessively thick, brittle, or detached from the nail bed at all.
 A healthy nail also won’t have debris buildup under the nail, cracking on the surface of the nail, or any other sort of damage that is visible.
 Additionally, the nail should grow at a reasonable rate.
-It should have enough structure to stay intact, but still, be soft enough to trim without problems.
+It should have enough structure to stay intact, but still be soft enough to trim without problems.

 When the fungus is left untreated for a long period of time, the entire nail will often become covered in the color.
 Other visible aesthetic damages can happen to the nail aside from discoloration.
 Some other common symptoms of a toenail fungus infection include nail brittleness, cracking, and detachment from the nail bed.